Albert Kjøller Jacobsen

 Mar 01, 2025 I joined Georgios Arvanitidis’ team as a research assistant :sunrise_over_mountains:

-Feb 06, 2025 Now officially an engineer!
-I defended my MSc.
+Feb 06, 2025 I defended my MSc.
 Thesis on “Riemannian Sharpness-Aware Minimization for General Losses” :sparkles:

 latest posts